-Telstra is Australia's foremost telecoms group, offering fixed line, mobile and broadband, as well as cable television through what is currently a 50/50 joint venture with News Corporation for Foxtel.
+Telstra is Australia's foremost telecoms group, offering fixed line, mobile and broadband, as well as cable television through what is now a minority stake in News Corporation's Foxtel.
 The group has a dominant position in its home market, especially in more rural areas, but has seen steady erosion of what was in fact a monopoly as recently as 1990 from rivals Optus and Vodafone.
-It remains the local leader in mobile with around 42% share in 2016, but competition remains fierce.
-In response, Telstra extended its reach to other parts of the Asia Pacific region and accelerated the introduction of broadband and other premium services in Australia.
+Low cost mobile brand Belong launched in 2017.
+The group remains the local leader in mobile with around 41% share in 2019, but competition is fierce.
+Telstra extended its reach to other parts of the Asia Pacific region and accelerated the introduction of broadband and other premium services in Australia.
 However, investment in new services was slowed by a long-running battle with regulators over how much access it should grant rival providers to its broadband network.
 This row was finally resolved in 2011 with an agreement to spin off that infrastructure into a new independent company that manages the so-called NBN, or National Broadband Network.
 The group has also divested its Sensis directories and classified advertising businesses, boosting instead its digital video platforms and launching broadband streaming service Telstra TV, which includes third-party services such as Netflix.
-Telstra bolstered its technical resources in this area by acquiring US-based streaming platform Ooyala in 2014.
-Low cost mobile brand Belong launched in 2017.
-Andrew Penn succeeded David Thodey as group CEO in 2015.
-Revenues for ye 2016 were A$27bn (approx US$ 20bn).
+Telstra attempted to bolster its technical resources in this area by acquiring US-based streaming platform Ooyala in 2014 for a total of $500m, but that deal proved disastrous.
+Ooyala was sold back to management four years later.
+Andrew Penn is Telstra CEO.
+Revenues for ye 2020 were A$26.2bn (approx US$19bn) with a net profit of A$1.8bn (US$1.3bn).
+In 2020, the group announced plans to split itself into three separate entities, with its fixed line and mobile infrastructure divisions carved out as separate companies.
+Observers anticipate that this is a preliminary step towards the buyback of the NBN broadband business.
 Telecom Australia - later abbreviated to Tel-Stra - was founded in 1975 with the break-up of the national Postmaster General organisation which had previously controlled all communications and postal services.
 It went public in late 1990s and the government sold its remaining shares in 2006.
-Adbrands no longer offers a business profile for this company but subscribers may access account assignments and contact information.
-The searchable account assignments database is available to full subscribers to Adbrands.net premium services.
-Click here to access Adbrands account assignments (subscribers only); or see here for information on how to subscribe.

 Which agencies handle advertising & marketing for Telstra?
 Find out more from Adbrands Account Assignments

-Who are the competitors of Telstra? see Telecoms Sector Index for other companies
+Who are the competitors of Telstra?
+Mobile competitors are Optus (approx 27% share in 2019) and Vodafone (19%).
+See Telecoms Sector Index for other companies

 Adbrands Weekly Update 24th Aug 2017: 21st Century Fox's proposed takeover of Sky TV in the UK is still struggling to win clearance in the face of staunch opposition from activist groups, as well as certain corners of the media and Parliament.
 In the mean time, though, the Murdoch clan have turned their attention to Sky's Australian counterpart Foxtel.
 In the break-up of the old News Corporation conglomerate, most broadcasting businesses were transferred into 21st Century Fox, but what was then a minority stake in Foxtel was retained in the slimmed-down News Corp group.
 Shortly afterwards, News Corp bought out fellow stakeholder Consolidated Media to become 50/50 co-owner of Foxtel with telecoms group Telstra.
 It has now proposed the merger of its wholly owned Fox Sports channel into Foxtel.
 If that deal goes through, News Corp would become the 65% owner of the merged company, while Telstra's long-held 50% stake would reduce to 35%.
 The two owners could also float part of the company's equity at some point in the future.
 Separately, Australian regulators have given News Corp's co-chairman Lachlan Murdoch the green light to acquire collapsed local broadcast network Ten in partnership with another local media tycoon Bruce Gordon.
 Murdoch and Gordon are expected to each acquire 50% of Ten through their private investment companies.